dirkkelly/dirkkelly/content/collapse/_index.md

 ---
+title: Collapse
-title: The saddening continuous collapse of civilization.
+subtitle: The saddening continuous collapse of civilization.
 ---